Siddpawar9222/Obsidian-Vault/SpringBoot/001-Introduction/006-Bean.md

 #### IoC Container
 - **Purpose**: Manages the lifecycle and configuration of application beans.

 - **Types**:
   1. **BeanFactory Container**:
      - Basic container that provides fundamental functionalities for managing beans.
      - Lightweight and suitable for simple applications.

   2. **ApplicationContext Container**:
      - Provides more advanced features like event propagation, declarative mechanisms to create a bean, and various ways to look up.
      - Typically used in enterprise applications.

+     Specifically, Spring Boot typically uses one of the following implementations depending on the type of application:

+     1. **`AnnotationConfigApplicationContext`**: Used in non-web (standalone) Spring applications where the configuration is provided through annotations like `@Configuration`.

+     2. **`AnnotationConfigServletWebServerApplicationContext`**: Used in traditional Spring web applications that run in a servlet container (like Tomcat).
+This is the typical context in a Spring Boot web application.

+     3. **`AnnotationConfigReactiveWebServerApplicationContext`**: Used in reactive web applications, which are built using Spring WebFlux.

   3. **WebApplicationContext**:
-     - Specialized version of `ApplicationContext` for web applications.
+     - Specialized version of the standard `ApplicationContext` in Spring, designed specifically for web applications.
+It extends the `ApplicationContext` interface and adds features that are specific to web environments, such as access to the `ServletContext`.
-     - Designed to handle web-related beans and specific configurations needed for web applications.

 ---